Raghavendra-coder/Vinter_Assessment/README.md

+Constructing a Health and Prosperity Index for US States

 **part - 2 : How to run the project**
 1. Clone the project in your local using git clone https://github.com/Raghavendra-coder/Vinter_Assessment.git
 2. Start your docker server.